diogoaurelio/schedoscopeWiki/Redis-Export.md

 # Summary

 You can configure a parallel export of view data to a Redis key-value store by specifying an `exportTo()` clause with `Redis` in a view.
-Whenever the view performs its transformation successfully and materializes, the view's data (i.e., the data of the Hive partition the view represents) is written to Redis using a specified field as the key.
+Whenever the view performs its transformation successfully and materializes, Schedoscope triggers a mapreduce job that writes the view's data (i.e., the data of the Hive partition the view represents) to Redis using a specified field as the key.

 # Syntax
     def Redis(